 I hope you find it useful!

-The script works on Windows and Mac, and with all versions of InDesign from CS6 up to CC 2017 but probably works with earlier versions as well.
+The script works on Windows and Mac, and with all versions of InDesign from CS6 up to the latest Creative Cloud version, but probably works with earlier versions as well.